Affiliate Links Disclosure

 But here’s the important thing — that referral doesn’t cost you a penny.
 The entire commission comes out of the vendor’s pocket not yours.

 And it goes without saying that we’ll NEVER recommend a product simply because it pays us a commission because that would be against what we believe in.
-Anyone who has met with us knows we are very honest about what we like and dont like when it comes to any product we use.
+Anyone who has met with us knows we are very honest about what we like and don't like when it comes to any product we use.
+You'll often see and hear us talk about one product we do like from a company, while also saying we don't like another.

 And just so that you can easily tell when we’re using an affiliate link, we’ll put (affiliate link) after it.